Red and pink of the sandstone cliffs in Zion National Park

 St. George, Utah to Hurricane, Utah

-Once you get on Highway 9, it’s just 19 miles to Hurricane.
-If you’re planning on camping near Zion and need supplies, the last real chance you have for a big haul is the Walmart Super Center in Hurricane.
-Personally, I try not to stop here because it’s typically really crowded but if you need something very specific or a lot of items then this is the place.
+Then, once you reach Highway 9, it’s just 19 miles to Hurricane.
+For groceries, or other supplies, the Walmart Super Center is the last chance for a big haul.
+Personally, I try not to stop here because it’s usually pretty crowded but if you need something very food items or anything specific, then this is the place.

-Near Walmart are several chain hotels.
-Comfort Inn & Suites and Sleep Inn & Suites are both rated high.
-I personally have not ever stayed at either, but if I wanted to explore more of the area, then these are good options and better choices since they are newer than some of the properties closer to downtown Hurricane.
+There are also several chain hotels in this area.
+Comfort Inn & Suites and Sleep Inn & Suites are both highly rated.
+I personally have not ever stayed at either, but if I wanted to explore more of the area, then either would be good choices since they are newer than some of the other hotels in downtown Hurricane.

 Hurricane, Utah to Zion National Park

 You’re almost to Zion now.
-All that’s left is the drive through the remaining small towns before you arrive at Zion National Park.
-In La Verkin, one of my favorite stops is River Rock Roasting Company, a local coffee shop with a killer view from their back patio.
-The breakfast is good, the burgers are good and the coffee hits the spot.
-If you’re in a big hurry, they also have a drive-thru in Hurricane but its not the same vibe.
+All that’s left is the drive through a few small communities before arriving to the park.
+In the small town of La Verkin, you’ll find of my favorite coffee shops and restaurants in the United States.
+River Rock Roasting Company, not only has an awesome breakfast and delicious burgers but also offers a killer view from their back patio.
+(They also have a drive-thru in Hurricane but its not the same vibe.)

 Also, La Verkin is the last place to buy groceries at a decent grocery store.
 Davis Food & Drugs is the only one in town, along with a Family Dollar that offers a few basic food items.
 There are a few smaller markets and deli’s in Springdale, next to Zion, but nothing the size of these two stores.

-Then, once you make the turn on Highway 9, just north of La Verkin, you’ll see more campgrounds and accommodations.
-Zion River Resort is a huge RV and tent campground with good amenities and clean facilites and Zion Wildflower Resort, features a collection of small cottages and covered wagons.
-Additionally, the ever popular Under Canvas Zion is nearby as well.
+Just north of La Verkin, on Highway 9, you’ll notice more campgrounds and places to stay.
+Zion River Resort is a huge RV and tent campground with good, clean facilites and Zion Wildflower Resort, is a collection of small cottages and covered wagons you can stay in.
+Also nearby is an ever popular Under Canvas Zion property as well.

 Springdale and Zion National Park

-When you get to Springdale, you’re practically in the park.
-As I mentioned earlier, Zion is a fee-based park so you’ll either need an America the Beautiful Park Pass or pay $35 a vehicle, $30 for a motocycle, to drive into or through the park.
-Even if you don’t intend on taking the shuttle into the canyon, you’re still required to pay.
+Once you get to Springdale, you’re practically in the park.
+Remember Zion is a fee-based park so you will be required to pay a $35 fee ($30 for a motocycle) or use an America the Beautiful Park Pass to drive into, or through, the park.
+Even if you don’t have plans to ride the shuttle into the canyon, you still need to pay.

-Inside Zion, don’t miss the park visitor center, the hiking trails, suitable for all ages and skill levels, and just pretty much staring at the amazing beauty and colors of Zion National Park.
-Being in the canyon and surrounded by the towering walls is a unique national park experience and the different textures are spectacular.
+In the park, don’t miss the informative visitor center, hiking and walking along the Virgin River and just enjoying amazing beauty and colors.
+Being in the canyon and surrounded by the towering walls is a very unique park experience.

 Zion National Park Tips

-• Make sure to pick up a National Park Service map and newspaper at the entrance station Also, if you plan on spending some time in the area you can never go wrong with a more detailed map.
+• Pick up a National Park Service map and newspaper at the entrance station Also, if you plan on spending some time in the area you can never go wrong with a more detailed map.
 This National Geographic Zion one is really useful.

 • I also suggest buying a Zion guidebook.
 James Kaiser is one of my favorite national park writers and he has written a really informative guidebook about Zion.
 Moon Guides, another fav, offers a Zion and Bryce Canyon guidebook.